Crayon Colours: How Many Should Class 1 Use?

 I recommend the standard Stockmar box of 16 colours (Article No. 85032500) which contains:

 Stockmar also stocks a special tin of eight skin tones, called Colours of the World (No. 85032200).
-Where cost is an issue, it suffices that the teacher has a few tins in her cupboard from which individuals can borrow as needed.
+Where cost is an issue, it suffices that the teacher has a couple of tins in her cupboard from which individuals can borrow as needed.

 My absolute favourite is yellow ochre No. 20.
 I have found this underrated colour indispensable, especially in blackboard drawing.
 Its light-brown tone is perfect for people, furniture, masonry, stones, desert sands, maps in general, cats, dogs, camels and more.